WHY DBS CHECKS ?

 The DBS Application Form requesting the check is processed by organisations called Registered Umbrella Bodies (eg. Cloisters (UK) Ltd. No. 20088600002).
-The results of the DBS are given on a certificate called a disclosure which is sent to the applicant and a copy to the organisation.
+The results of the DBS are given on a certificate called a disclosure which is sent directly to the applicant.

-- A Standard Disclosure reveals any criminal convictions from the age of 10 yrs old.
-However it does not check official warnings or whether the applicant is band from coming in contact with children or vunerable adults.
-It does not cover those coming in contact with children or vunerable adults.
+1. A Standard Disclosure can reveal any criminal convictions from the age of 10 yrs old.
+However it does not check official warnings or whether the applicant is banned from coming in contact with children or vulnerable adults.
+It does not cover those coming in contact with children or vulnerable adults.

-- An Enhanced Disclosure also reveals all criminal convictions and official warnings issued from the age of 10yrs old but in addition it reveals official warnings and the result of checking the banned lists.
+2. An Enhanced Disclosure can also reveal all criminal convictions and official warnings issued from the age of 10yrs old but in addition it reveals official warnings and the result of checking the banned lists.
 It does cover those coming into contact with children or vulnerable adults.

 A worker does have the right to decline a DBS check being made but in the case of working with children or vulnerable adults it is often a legal requirement for an Enhanced Disclosure check to be made.

 WHY ARE DBS CHECKS NEEDED?

 Often this type of check is called a clearance.
 It is not a clearance, it is only a means of supplying organisations with the information they legally need to enable them to make correct recruitment and placement decisions especially in positions involving children & the vulnerable (ie Protection of Children & Protection of Vulnerable Adults).
 An organisation will be asking an exempted question under the terms of the Rehabilitation of Offenders act 1974 (Exceptions) Oder 1975.